 What are you waiting for?
 Let’s get baking!
 Here’s how you can make your own pie that will impress anyone – whether they’re from the South or not!

-To make this classic Southern pie, you need the following ingredients:
+To make this classic pecan pie recipe, you need the following ingredients:

 - Karo syrup (light corn syrup)

 - pecan halves or pieces